-Dutch bike lock to boost safety by blocking rider’s phone
+Ringing the changes: Dutch bike lock blocks rider’s phone

-THE HAGUE, Netherlands (AP) — A telecom company in the Netherlands has teamed up with the country’s traffic safety authority to develop a bicycle lock that also locks mobile phones, in a move aimed at protecting young riders who regularly pedal through busy streets while looking at their phone.
+THE HAGUE, Netherlands (AP) — A telecom company in the Netherlands has teamed up with the country’s traffic safety authority to develop a bicycle lock that also blocks its mobile network, in a move aimed at protecting young riders who regularly pedal through busy streets while looking at their phone, the developers said Wednesday.

-An app will open the lock and simultaneously block the KPN cellular network, meaning that the cyclist’s phone can only be used to call emergency services.
-Once the bike is locked, the cellphone will work again.
+An app opens the lock and simultaneously blocks the KPN cellular network, meaning that the cyclist’s phone can only be used to call emergency services.
+Once the bike is locked using the app, the cellphone will work again.

+The app does not stop users listening to music stored on their phone, but would prevent them playing streaming content.

 Most Read Stories